AGProjects/python-sipsimple/scripts/README.txt

 sip_publish_presence
 sip_subscribe_presence
 sip_subscribe_winfo
+sip_subscribe_rls
 sip_message

 Some scripts can be used to setup audio (VoIP), interactive mesaging (IM) and file transfer sessions.
-Other scripts can be used to publish presence information and subscribe to presence or other type of event notifications.
+Other scripts can be used to publish presence information and subscribe to presence or other type of events.
 Running each script with --help argument displays the script capabilities and the required arguments.

 You must have a SIP account in order to use these scripts.
 If you do not have a SIP account you may register one for free at: http://sip2sip.info